Who We Are Makes Us Different

 Every person on our staff shoots either recreationally or competitively.
 Each has his or her preferred discipline, but everyone has a unique appreciation that every single round we produce will be loaded, chambered and fired.
 Consistency and reliability is of the utmost importance.
 It is what we've built our reputation on and we will stop at nothing to ensure it stays that way.

 Whether our brass is brand new or reconditioned, the quality control process starts here.
-We only use brass from the most reputable US-based companies.
+Our new brass comes from the most reputable US-based companies.
 Even though we trust our brass manufacturers wholeheartedly, we still make sure the new stuff gets thoroughly inspected on arrival.